google-research/google-research/interpretability_benchmark/README.md

 ### Download Dataset

-In our paper, we evaluate the accuracy of model explanations for image classification on ImageNet, Birdsnap and Food101 datasets.
+In our paper, we evaluate the accuracy of model explanations for image classification on [ImageNet](http://www.image-net.org/), [Birdsnap](http://thomasberg.org/) and [Food101](https://www.vision.ee.ethz.ch/datasets_extra/food-101/) datasets.

 These are publicaly available datasets.
 To replicate our results, first download the dataset you plan to evaluate the interpretability method performance on and store the dataset as a set tfrecords.
+This [script](https://github.com/tensorflow/models/blob/master/research/inception/inception/data/build_image_data.py) is one possible example of how to do this conversion from raw images to tfrecords.

 ### Generate Feature Importance Estimates for each dataset